Frequently Asked Questions

 Does insurance generally pay for counseling/therapy?

 Yes.
-There are insurance plans that exclude mental health coverage, but there is expected to be equal coverage for health and mental health in the insurance market soon.
-Check with your insurance company to understand your benefits.
+There are insurance plans that exclude mental health coverage, but there is expected to be equal coverage for medical health and mental health in the insurance market place soon.
+Check with your insurance company to understand your mental health benefits.

 How long do appointments usually last?